oddbird/oddsite/content/2017/03/06/pattern-making.rst

   $padding-base-vertical:     6px !default;
   $padding-base-horizontal:   12px !default;

-There's nothing wrong about that approach, and certainly nothing unique to Bootstrap —
+There’s nothing wrong about that approach, and certainly nothing unique to Bootstrap —
-I'm not trying to pick on them.
+I’m not trying to pick on them.
 This is what variables are designed for, and patterns defined this way are easy to access without any help from a toolkit.

-What's missing is an explicit sense of the patterns developing here: brand-colors, link-colors, fonts, etc.
+What’s missing is an explicit sense of the patterns developing here: brand-colors, link-colors, fonts, etc.
 Variables are only related in implicit ways,